cacafaca/WorkHoursTracker/README.md

 # WorkHoursTracker
-Let you enter comment what you did and you can export to excel.
+Track working hours in excel file.
+Evbery day is one line.
+It pops up occasionally and you can add a comment on what you worked.